Mansur Ahmed

-Mansur Ahmed Gazi (died 1 February 2021) was a Bangladesh Awami League politician and the former Member of Parliament of Satkhira-4.
+Mansur Ahmed Gazi (died 1 February 2021) was a Bangladesh Awami League politician and a former member of parliament for Satkhira-4.

 Career

 Ahmed was elected to parliament from Satkhira-4 as a Bangladesh Awami League candidate in 1986 and 1991.
-He is the President of Satkhira District unit of Bangladesh Awami League.
+He is the president of Satkhira District unit of Bangladesh Awami League.

 Ahmed was defeated from Satkhira-4 constituency on 12 June 1996 on the nomination of Bangladesh Awami League.